-How to uninstall Eleanor malicious program?
+How to uninstall the Eleanor malicious program

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is Eleanor?

-Eleanor is a piece of malware targeting Mac users, it allows cyber criminals to control infected computers remotely and perform various actions.
-Research shows that Eleanor is distributed via deceptive installer of the EasyDoc Converter application.
-Users who execute this installer allow it to install a fake converter with no functionality which downloads a malicious script for Eleanor.
-If there is any reason to think that Eleanor is installed on Mac, then it should be removed as soon as possible.
+Users who execute this installer allow it to install a fake converter with no useful functionality - it then downloads a malicious script for Eleanor.
+If there is any reason to believe that Eleanor is installed on your Mac, remove it immediately.

 Name | Eleanor virus |

-Threat Type | RAT Malware |
+Threat Type | RAT Malware. |

-Detection Names | Avast (Other:Malware-gen [Trj]), BitDefender (Backdoor.MAC.Eleanor.B), DrWeb (Mac.BackDoor.Eleanor.1), Kaspersky (Not-a-virus:HEUR:RiskTool.OSX.Wacaw.a), Full List (VirusTotal) |
+Detection Names | Avast (Other:Malware-gen [Trj]), BitDefender (Backdoor.MAC.Eleanor.B), DrWeb (Mac.BackDoor.Eleanor.1), Kaspersky (Not-a-virus:HEUR:RiskTool.OSX.Wacaw.a), Full List (VirusTotal). |

 Disguise | EasyDoc Converter |